carlozfilipe/carlozfilipe/README.md

 # Hello there, I'm Carlos Filipe 👋

-### I am Full Stack Developer in progress.
+### I am Software Developer in progress.
 I study Science and Technology at UFMA (Federal University of Maranhão).
 I am looking to master my knowledge and become a specialist in ReactJS/React Native.

 - 🤓 I'm Currently studying to become a Full Stack Developer
 - 👯 I’m looking forward to connect with amazing people